Ahmedouu/Helia-API2/README.md

 For the past year I have been programming on ubuntu, barely touched my windows machine, so one day I was exploring some packages because I couldn't find them on apt and decided it was time to try to manually install, my machine broke, it could be due to manual install or ubuntu security patch, it didn't brake totally but the GUI was gone I had just the TTY.

 I could only run one server at a time and the terminal was overtaken.
-So I want an API to read and store a file on IPFS and I will retrieve it on a seperate machine before doing a fresh install, yea I tried sorting through the broken packages, no there is no easy fix.
+So I want an API to read and store a file on IPFS and I will retrieve it on a seperate machine before doing a fresh install, yea I tried sorting through the broken packages, no there is no easy fix, no I don't want to create a repo with all my files and move them into this repo, sometimes I don't even know what file I might want I just want an API running on the broken machine(A), and I send a request from working machine with the path to the file I want from (A).

-For now I will just send a POST request to retrieve the content of the files on my remote machine and copy it, but we could download it as well.

 # Usage